 About Walks Four Paws

 I live in Todmorden, with my rescued dog Copito, who I found wandering the streets outside my house in Spain, in much need of some human help, attention and love.
 He was covered head to toe in thick, dirty, matted dreadlocks and was very emaciated.
-When I moved back to the UK in 2015 he got a passport and came with me.
+When I moved back to the UK in 2015 we applied for a pet passport and he travelled back to the UK with me.
 He’s certainly a character.
 Being of southern Spanish descent he really doesn’t like the rain and was and still is quite particular about where he walks, preferring concrete to grass any day and needs to be encouraged (carried) onto the grass.
-He’s my joy.
+Going out of my way for animals is second nature to me, plus he is a joy to have in my life.

 Many years later I went travelling around the world and whilst on my travels I worked at 3 rescue centres: Jaguar Rescue Centre in Costa Rica, The Sanctuary in New Zealand and Animal Aid Unlimited in India.
 I spent 3 weeks in Costa Rica working mainly with rescued howler monkeys and two and three toed sloths.
 I have many happy memories of regular outings with the monkeys into the jungle, to provide them some freedom from the sanctuary and to allow the possibility that one or two might get accepted back into a wild group.
 They mainly stayed close to us and at the exact time every day would lie down with us and sleep for an hour or so.